 Triple Falls

 Triple Falls is located on the Little River in Dupont State Recreational Forest.
 Aptly named, it does have three distinct tiers flowing into the cascade from different angles.
 In total the drop is 125 feet.
-The start of the trail follows along the river and turns into a steep ascent towards the end.
-You may recognize this waterfall from its brief appearance in the film Hunger Games.

 However, even more exciting is the fact that you can have the rare chance of standing right in the middle of the falls on a flat rock plateau below.
 The surface can be slippery and the current strong so be careful here.
 From the trailhead, this trek is a little over two miles round trip with the option to extend to see its neighboring cascades.